a3il/Contactless_Thermometer/README.md

 There are two arduinos used,they communicate by i2c.

-CODE,Circuit,and circuit is attached.
+CODE,Circuit,and app APK is attached.

-#circuitisattached.

 ![PCB Lidar jpg](https://user-images.githubusercontent.com/111580618/186912663-aa146648-729a-4b36-9abc-329231a49332.jpg)